ImperialCollegeLondon/RCDS-Deep-Learning-CNN/README.md

-# [RCDS](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/), Introduction to Deep Learning and convolutional neural networks in Python
+# [RCDS](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/), Deep Learning with Python

 In this workshop, we will go through the basic concepts of Deep Learning, taking a hands-on approach.
 You will thus learn how to develop and apply convolutional neural networks (CNN) in Python using [PyTorch](https://pytorch.org/).
 For this purpose, we will delve into the basics of PyTorch and concepts of computer vision using [torchvision](https://pytorch.org/vision/stable/index.html) (lecture 1).
 We will train our own CNN from scratch and use transfer learning to build on existing neural netoworks (lecture 2).
 Finally, you will learn how to optimise and evaluate your network architecture and its perfromance (lecture 3).